-- If no other data concerning the service life are engraved on the rotor or accessory, rotors and buckets must be checked by the manufacturer after 10 years. - If a specification concerning the maximum number of cycles and a specification concerning the service life (i.e. a date) are provided, the specification that occurs first shall apply. - After 50,000 cycles, rotors must be scrapped for safety reasons.
+- The rotors and accessories must be put out of service after 10 years.
+Any use after this period may be permissible in individual cases after an inspection performed by the manufacturer. - If a specification concerning the maximum number of cycles and a specification concerning the service life (i.e. a date) are provided, the specification that occurs first shall apply. - After 50,000 cycles, rotors must be scrapped for safety reasons.